Omni-guides/Tuxborn/EmissariesReadMe.md

 **Masculine Animations for Female PCs/Feminine Animations for Male PCs:** changes some animations for the Player Character.

-**Story Mode - not safesave:** Makes the game easier for those that want it, as Enderal is more changeling then default Skyrim.
-This will only work properly on a new save, make sure you enable all the esps - they are fine at the bottom.
+**Story Mode - not safesave:** Makes the game easier for those that want it, as Enderal is more challenging then default Skyrim.
+This will only work properly on a new save, make sure you enable the esp - it's to keep it at the bottom of the loadorder.

 ### <ins>Beginner Tips for Enderal</ins>